 Oct.
 1, 2014, 8:30 a.m. – 12:00 p.m. | The Washington Post

 In cyberspace, the list of critical targets is long: electrical grids, railways, banking systems, stock exchanges and retailers.
 Billions of dollars are being spent on cybersecurity yet costly cyber intrusions are only growing.
 Who will protect the systems that we all depend on – and how?
-Join policy leaders, agency experts and industry leaders for conversations on the latest in cybersecurity and defense.
+Policy leaders, agency experts and industry leaders came together for conversations on the latest in cybersecurity and defense.

 8:00 a.m. | Doors Open